Canary Islands And Madeira Autumn Cruise

 - Travel Type: Make your own way to port

-Sail 'south to the sun' on board Columbus, and enjoy the warmth and welcome of the holiday islands that lie off the coast of Africa.
+Enjoy the warmth and welcome of the holiday islands that lie off the coast of Africa.
 Discover the beautiful "floating garden" of Madeira, the rocky beauty and black sands of Lanzarote, Gran Canaria's bustling streets and rugged inland scenery, and the many, varied charms of Tenerife.
-As Columbus cruise to and from Atlantic waters you'll also have the chance to spend a day each in cosmopolitan Amsterdam, British Overseas Territory, Gibraltar, and the colourful Portuguese capital, Lisbon.
+As Columbus cruise to and from Atlantic waters you'll also have the chance to spend a day each in cosmopolitan Rotterdam, British Overseas Territory, Gibraltar, and the colourful Portuguese capital, Lisbon.

 Tour Highlights And Inclusions15 nights' accommodation in your choice of cabin